 She will raise taxes on the rich.

-Now, can I take you back to social security reform for just a second?
+Now, can I take you back to Social Security reform for just a second?

-Why why their people could be wiped out?
+Why the people could be wiped out?

 And look at all the management fees.

-These pences are just this is just a stop to Wall Street the Bush administration just trying to make their rich buddies richer.
+The Bush administration just trying to make their rich buddies richer.

-Of course it was all smoke and mirrors Democrats don't want to give up any control of Social Security.
+Democrats don't want to give up any control of Social Security.

-But now here comes Mrs. Clinton.
+But now, here comes Mrs. Clinton.

-There's just one observation here comes Mrs. Clinton wants to hand out five grand to every baby born in America so that it will be invested somewhere and it will grow and it will have X number of dollars in it by the time they need to go to college you talk about creating dependency from the cradle to the grave.
+Here comes Mrs. Clinton, wants to hand out five grand to every baby born in America so that it will be invested somewhere and it will grow and it will have X number of dollars in it by the time they need to go to college.

-Now back then he was laughing stock for doing this.
+Now, back then, he was laughingstock for doing this.

 He was laughed off the presidential candidate stage.